AP finds Brazil's plan to protect Amazon has opposite effect

 In the field, IBAMA has hundreds of inspectors who are supposed to conduct investigations, raid illegal sites, issue fines, destroy equipment and request arrests by local and federal police, along with a corps of temporary contract firefighters.
 But after the last major raid by IBAMA against illegal mining in April, the two inspectors in charge were fired by the environment ministry, allegedly for “political-ideological bias.″

-A former Bolsonaro minister, Gen. Carlos Alberto dos Santos Cruz, told the AP that the army is best at supporting inspections in the Amazon, not leading them.

-“In some places you cannot find any other institution, no police or IBAMA.
-There’s no structure and the military steps up,” he said.
-“The armed forces can help and they are helping.
-But inspections need to be done by those that are experts.
-And you have to work with local authorities, they are the ones who know who the criminals are.”

-In 2016, the year Temer took office, there were almost 10,000 fines nationwide for environmental crimes, according to IBAMA’s website.
+In 2016, the year Rousseff's successor Michel Temer took office, there were almost 10,000 fines nationwide for environmental crimes, according to IBAMA’s website.
 In 2019, the first year of the Bolsonaro presidency, that shrank to 7,148.
 In the first six months of 2020, it stood at 3,721.

-Defense Ministry numbers confirm that fines under operation Green Brazil 2 have continued at a lower rate, with 1,526 fines so far over about three months worth almost $80 million.

 “There is a reduction in fines because the president doesn’t like them, campaigns against them,” an IBAMA inspector based in the Amazon said.
 He spoke on condition of anonymity because he was not authorized to speak with the press by agency heads in the capital, Brasilia.